Kylin-Network/kylin-collator/README.md

    - New blocks are being created if the value of `best` and `finalized` are incrementing higher

-## Submit data request
+## Submit Data Request
-1. In your polkadot.js user interface, go to the top-left corner and click the dropdown.
-Under the development tab, enter a custom endpoint to connect to a collator: `ws://127.0.0.1:9942` or `ws://127.0.0.1:9943`
+1. In your [polkadot.js](http://localhost:3001/#/explorer) user interface, go to the top-left corner and click the dropdown.
+Under the development tab, enter a custom endpoint to connect to a collator: `ws://127.0.0.1:9942` or `ws://127.0.0.1:9943`.
-2. Submit a price request using the `requestPriceFeed` extrinsic
+2. Select `Developer` -> `Extrinsics`.
+Submit a price request using the `requestPriceFeed` extrinsic.
    ![submitting a price request](./doc/imgs/requestPriceFeed.png)